1. Introduction

 tasks:

-- name: create some file to simulate an API call to provision a host
+- name: Create some file to simulate an API call to provision a host

 content: "{{ provision_value }}\n"